 School of Law HOFSTRA UNIVERSITY HEMPSTEAD, NEW YORK 11550

 Telephone: (516) 560-5916

 STATEMENT OF POLICY TITLE IX

 Hofstra University continues its commitment to extending equal opportunity to all qualified individuals without regard to race, color, religion, sex, age, national origin or physical or mental handicap in the conduct and operation of its education programs and activities, including admission and employment.
 This statement of nondiscrimination is in compliance with Title IX of the Education Amendments of 1972 and other Federal regulations.

-Volume 47

-Number 3
+Volume 49 Number 3 October 1987

-October 1985

 Published five times a year, on January 1, March 1, April 1, October 1, and November 1, by Hofstra University, 1000 Fulton Avenue, Hempstead, New York 11550.
 Entered as second class matter at the Post Office, Hempstead, New York.
 (USPS 247-040)

-Editor: Robert L. Douglas, Assistant Dean
+Editor: Robert L. Douglas, Senior Assistant Dean

 Designed and produced by L.F.
-O'Connell Associates, Garden City, New York
+O'Connell Associates.
+Garden City, New York earing completion of its second decade, Hofstra is a Law School of quality and achievement.

-Photography: Brian Ballweg and Hugh Rogers

-MESSAGE from the DEAN: